For definitions of c-element, liquid coupling (LC), or air coupling (AC),

 tinted green.
 Only the red needs replacing.
 In the case of the Barco

-1209s, both the red and green c-elements are clear.
+1209s, both the red and green c-elements are clear so both need replacing.

 Some LC coupled projectors already have both c-elements tinted.
 The Sony